 Receive school delay and closure announcements as well as updates / campus-wide emergency alerts on your cell phone and via email

-Northeast State is an AA/EEO employer and does not discriminate against students, employees or applicants for admission or employment on the basis of race, color, national origin, sex, sexual orientation, gender identity/expression, disability, age, or status as a covered veteran, genetic information or any other legally protected class with respect to all employment, programs and activities.
+Northeast State Community College is an AA/EEO employer and does not discriminate against students, employees or applicants for admission or employment on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age, or status as a covered veteran, genetic information or any other legally protected class with respect to all employment, programs and activities

 Full Non-Discrimination Policy